arsartyom/CollectionChallenges/README.md

-Hello there are a couple of challenges on Stacks here
+Hello,    here are a couple of challenges on Stacks

 #### Challenge 1: Reverse an Array
 Create a function that prints the contents of an array in reversed order.